 Common Eye Conditions

-Common EYE disorders & their TREATMENT In Mississauga
+Common EYe conditions & their TREATMENT In Mississauga

 Cataracts are a clouding of the eye’s crystalline lens and can result in blurred or cloudy vision.
 Some of the causes of cataracts include: U.V. exposure, ageing, diabetes, trauma, and steroid use.
 Ultraviolet (UV) protection is recommended for all daylight weather conditions to protect the eye.
 Dr. Sciberras will monitor the condition and make recommendations for improving your eyesight and to delay the need for cataract surgery, or arrange for it as required.